NotFoundGG/recommend-lib/README.md

 ## Implementation detail

 - you need to add corresponding dataset file into **data** folder
-- make sure you have a **CUDA** enviroment to accelarate since these deep-learning models are based on it.
+- make sure you have a **CUDA** enviroment to accelarate since these deep-learning models could be based on it.

 ## Simple Result Achieved for quick look